-- Use the sun (this experiment requires at least 30 mins and the use of an outside area on a day with enough sunshine to make shadows). - Graph Survey your class and make a graph of all the different ways they have travelled on the sea.

-• Create a model of a waka hourua or other sailing boat.
+- Use the sun (this experiment requires at least 30 mins and the use of an outside area on a day with enough sunshine to make shadows). - Graph Survey your class and make a graph of all the different ways they have travelled on the sea. - Create a model of a waka hourua or other sailing boat.
 Try making one that could sail.
 Test it.

 EXTRA LEARNING IDEAS AND RESOURCES

 Watch

 Hear from some of NZ's current competitive sailors.
-Blair Tuke and Peter Burling talk about their experiences in this interview with Young Ocean Explorers in 2020.
+Blair Tuke and Peter

+Burling talk about their experiences in this interview with Young Ocean

+Explorers in 2020.
 (15 mins)

-• TED Ed talk - how did Polynesian wayfinders navigate the Pacific Ocean?
+Video is 15:22 mins TED Ed talk - how did Polynesian wayfinders navigate the Pacific Ocean?

-Read • Tupaia - master navigator - School Journal level 3

-• Hui te Rangiora - the navigator - School journal Level 2
+Video is 5:31 mins Read - Tupaia master navigator School Journal level 3 - Hui te Rangiora the navigator School journal Level 2